-An equilibrium in the marriage market consists of assignment of men to women (or vice versa) including the null assignment which we denote as single (i.e. a woman is not assigned to a man or vice versa) such that there does not exist either a pair of individuals nor a single individual that can, by breaking their current assignments (including being single), make themselves better off with at least one of them strictly better off.
+An equilibrium in the marriage market consists of assignment of men to women (or vice versa) including the null assignment (i.e. a woman is not assigned to a man or vice versa - they remain single) such that there does not exist a pair of individuals or a single individual that can, by breaking their current assignments (including being single), make themselves better off (with at least one of them strictly better off).
+We next turn to deriving the equilibrium under each regime.